GMolini/email_signature_parser/README.md

 ## Enron Data

 Ive tested this library, among other things using the enron data.
 You can get the data [data](https://www.cs.cmu.edu/~enron/).
-Running `rake process_enron_data[path_to_eml_files,output_path]` will process all emails and generate json files (with a copy of the original email) for all signatures found.
+Running `rake process_enron_data[input_path,output_path]` will process all emails and generate json files (with a copy of the original email) for all signatures found.